blcxtranslations/blcx/_translated/chapter-0047.md

 With this kind of wealth, his master must be a big-shot.
 It couldn't be a Core Formation expert right!?

-The more he thought about it, the more fearful Yan Tian Heng became.
+The more he thought about it, the more fearful Yan TianHeng became.

 But he was still the patriarch of a family so he did not let this mess up his strategies and instead his conviction of killing Lin Xuan became even stronger.
 If this brat got away and his master came out, he would definitely die a very horrible death.
 He must kill him here and now no matter what.

-It can't be said that Yan Tian Heng was too suspicious.
+It can't be said that Yan TianHeng was too suspicious.
 If fact, the treasures that Lin Xuan took out were too shocking.
 It was easy for someone to let their imaginations run wild with speculations and end up scaring themselves.

 Although he wanted to kill Lin Xuan but it was very difficult to actually kill him.
 His cultivation was a while three layers lower but spirit tools were simply too hard to deal with.